9 EPA-Registered Coronavirus Cleaning Products

 In addition to purchasing items on this list, consumers should read product labels, which will state what type of germs the product kills, explains Donna Smallin Kuper, certified home cleaning technician and author of Cleaning Plain & Simple.
 (In this case, the label should say it kills viruses.)
 She also recommends following directions for use, especially for dwell time.
 This refers to how long you should let the product sit to do its job before wiping and/or rinsing.

 To help point you in the right direction, here are just some of EPA-registered coronavirus cleaning products.
 At the time of publication, there were 287 products on the EPA’s list; we’ve chosen nine, opting for products that had the best ratings on Amazon.
 (Keep in mind that some of these products may be sold out or unavailable.
-We’ve done our best to provide links to sites where these products were not sold out at the time of publication.)
+We’ve done our best to provide links to sites where these products were not sold out at the time of publication.
+You can take a greener route by buying from this list of eco-friendly cleaners that kill coronavirus.)

 Clorox Multi-Surface Cleaner + Bleach